RicoJia/ricojia.github.io/_posts/2018/2018-01-05-linux-ssh-xwindow.markdown

 ```

 - Note that this command cannot be run in a script because running a script opens up a new shell.
 It can be sourced, though (source executes the command in the current shell).
+    - Allow the container access to your X server so GUI applications may be run from within the container.

 Alternatively,